 3. Add Wood Chips or Chunks

 Hickory adds boldness, apple gives sweetness, and cherry offers a mild fruity note.
-Mix and match!
+For best results, use a mix of hickory and apple wood for balanced flavor.
+Soak wood chips for 30 minutes before adding to prevent flare-ups.

 4. Monitor Internal Temperature